About Us

 • Events for children and adults with special needs, such as the Friendliest Catch Fishing Tournament

-• Outings for organizations like the Sheriff’s Youth Ranch and The Pines of Sarasota
+• Outings for organizations like the Sheriff’s Youth Ranch and The Pines of Sarasota, the Boys & Girls Club, and Manasota Operation Troop Support

 • Support of marine science and environmental efforts, including assistance to Mote Marine Laboratory with red tide research initiatives

-Through these efforts, SOC seeks to contribute positively to public safety, environmental research, and community service throughout the Sarasota area.
+Through these efforts, the SOC and its members seek to contribute positively to public safety, environmental research, and community service throughout the Sarasota area.